pingcap/docs-cn/ticdc/manage-ticdc.md

 > **Note:**
 >
-> + If your servers use mechanical hard drives or other storage devices that have high latency or limited bandwidth, use the unified sorter with caution.
+> + If your servers use mechanical hard drives or other storage devices that have high latency or limited bandwidth, the performance of Unified Sorter will be affected significantly.
 > + By default, Unified Sorter uses `data_dir` to store temporary files.
 It is recommended to ensure that the free disk space is greater than or equal to 500 GiB.
 For production environments, it is recommended to ensure that the free disk space on each node is greater than (the maximum `checkpoint-ts` delay allowed by the business) * (upstream write traffic at business peak hours).
 In addition, if you plan to replicate a large amount of historical data after `changefeed` is created, make sure that the free space on each node is greater than the amount of replicated data.
-> + Unified sorter is enabled by default.
-If your servers do not match the above requirements and you want to disable the unified sorter, you need to manually set `sort-engine` to `memory` for the changefeed.
-> + To enable Unified Sorter on an existing changefeed that uses `memory` to sort, see the methods provided in [How do I handle the OOM that occurs after TiCDC is restarted after a task interruption?](/ticdc/troubleshoot-ticdc.md#what-should-i-do-to-handle-the-oom-that-occurs-after-ticdc-is-restarted-after-a-task-interruption).

 ## Eventually consistent replication in disaster scenarios